NubTheFatMan/nubs_safe_zones/README.md

 * `nsz_delete <zone ID>` - Deletes a zone by ID.
 SuperAdmin only be default, however has ULX permission support.
 You can get a zone ID by using the console command `nsz_show_zones`
 * `nsz_gui` - Opens the GUI for the mod.
 # Server Console Commands and Variables
 * `nsz_prop_checks_per_tick <# props>` - How many props to check per server tick.
 Higher number = more lag, but faster detection.
+If this number is too low, props dragged between lines of the same zone may flicker out and back into the zone.
 Default is 50.
 * `nsz_aabb_v_sat_sensitivity <sensitivity>` - Range of 0 to 90.
 This is the angle which determines whether to use AABB (Axis Aligned Bounding Box) detection or SAT (Separating Axis Theorem) detection.
 0 = always use SAT (slow but accurate), 90 = always use AABB (fast with false positives).
 Default is 10.
 # Bugs
-Please note that I'm not currently working on this mod anymore, so no plans on fixing these are coming any time soon.
 1. If two zones of the same type are next to each other, and you drag a prop through the line between them, the prop will flicker out and back into the zone.
+There is no good fix for this.
+The flicker occurs if the `nsz_prop_checks_per_tick` isn't high enough.
 2. If all zones are removed, any entities in a zone will remain marked in the zones they were in until another zone is created.

 # Completed Features